AMSAT-NA/PacSatFSKBoard/NOTES.md

 The 22nH inductors wouldn't range properly on the RX AX5043s, they ranged too low.
 So we need a smaller inductor.
 18nH and 15nH ordered, hopefully that works.
-UPDATE: They work, need to update the schematic.
+UPDATE: They work, need to update the schematic. - These have all been changed to 22nH.

 Change R117 to 18K, output at 2.5V is marginal.
 Same may be true for the ACTIVE\_N line.
 Actually, the ACTIVE\_N line has its own issues, see above for details.
 2.5V is not marginal for inputs to the TMS570.
+- Changed R117 and the one for ACTIVE\_N to 18K.

 U5, a 74AHC1G09, is an open drain part.
 It really needs to be a part that drives the output line, like a SN74AHC1G08QDCKRQ1.
 Added a resistor across the 3.3V and output of the 74AHC1G09 to compensate.
+- On the revision, this is now a SN74AHC1G08QDCKRQ1.

 Rename Processor\_Reset" to "Processor\_Reset\_N" to reflect its polarity.

-Add the pin 1 markers for U24 and U30.
+Add the pin 1 markers for U24 and U30. - Added courtyards and pin 1
+markers to these part.
+Added courtyards to U36 and U4.

 Figure out a way to split out the PA after the L match and the filter so it's easy to isolate those subsystems and add another U.FL connector.
-Probably have to add another capacitor.
+Probably have to add another capacitor. - Added a zero ohm resistor and another U.FL connector.

-Maybe add smaller decoupling caps on the output of the SPPA power to help with feedback.
+Maybe add smaller decoupling caps on the output of the SPPA power to help with feedback. - Added a 100pF capacitor there.

 Move parts that are not RF-critical around the PA outside the shield.
-Mostly the capacitors and resistors.
+Mostly the capacitors and resistors. - Only moved the big decoupling capacitor, everything else is still in the can.

 Move L27 down a bit to give it more space between the inductors around it.